241

 through the murk.
 Just watch the river flow

 then final hundred miles.
+He listens for that

 sound he swears he heard five years ago.